Michael Massey Player Props: Royals vs. Rockies

 - TV Channel: BSKC

 Looking to place a prop bet on Michael Massey?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Explore More About This Game